Find Grad Schools

 16% Racial-Ethnic Minorities*

 The 15th most popular school in the country for geology majors who are seeking their master's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to geology majors at Florida State.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+During the most recent year for which we have data, 19 people received their master's degree in geology from Florida State.
+About 63% of this group were women, and 16% were students from an underrepresented racial-ethnic group.

 #16